 - Contemporary Nigeria Church Music: A Search for True Identity and Cultural Relevance: a paper published in the International Journal of Music and Performing Arts (IJMPA) vol.4.
 No.2, December2016.

-In fact, this has remained a tough challenge for patriotic art musicians like Dr. Chinedum Osinigwe, who in their little ways are making giants efforts in re-awakening these already forgotten cultural tenets that uniquely distinguishes us in our tribal colouration as Nigerians and our collective engagements even as Africans.
-This re-awakening is envisioned to be escalated in our different musical genres in Nigeria (traditional/ folks, religious, art, and popular arts).
+In fact, this has remained a tough challenge for patriotic art musicians like Chinedum Osinigwe, who in their little ways are making giants efforts in re-awakening these already forgotten cultural tenets that uniquely distinguishes us in our tribal colouration as Nigerians and our collective engagements even as Africans.
+Above all, this re-awakening is envisioned to be escalated in our different musical genres in Nigeria (traditional/ folks, religious, art, and popular arts).